-SHANA MELNYSYN, PHD
+SHANA MELNYSYN, MA, PHD

-Anthropologist, Historian, Writer, Evolving Somatic Guide
+Evolving Somatic Guide

 WHAT I DO

 My training as an anthropologist allows me to deeply attune to what you share with me (both verbally and nonverbally).
-Ethnography, the main methodology used by cultural anthropologists, is the art of engaged listening and empathic connection to people as they share their thoughts, beliefs, and stories with you.
+Ethnography, the main methodology used by cultural anthropologists, is the art of engaged listening and empathic connection to people as they share their thoughts, beliefs, and stories.
 As a way of knowing the world, anthropology emphasizes a nuanced understanding of the systemic cultural and economic forces that create the conditions of human existence on planet earth today.
 These realities factor into how I offer support to clients.

 In this late capitalist landscape, an increasing number of us feel the pressures of environmental catastrophe.
 We collectively suffer from our disconnection from nature.
-The pervasive cultural values of hyper-individualism, excessive screen time, mounting economic inequality, persistent racism, white supremacy, and patriarchal ideology bog us down as we try to move through the world.
+The pervasive cultural values of hyper-individualism, excessive screen time, loneliness and isolation, mounting economic inequality, persistent racism, white supremacy, and patriarchal ideology bog us down as we try to move through the world.
 Many of us have lost our connection to ritual, dance, cooperation, food production, artistic expression–all the raw, earthly things that defined our human condition for millennia.

 I'd love to help you connect to your deep, innate cultural knowledge.
+Your felt sense of being.
 This knowing resides in all of us.
 It remembers the wisdom of your body.
 It knows you are more than the stories you've created or heard about yourself.
 Through gentle prompts, somatic modalities can help us approach emotions through the lens of the sensations in the body.
 Many of us tend to spin negative narratives, which can keep us stuck in undesirable cycles.
 Beyond these stories, lasting relief can be found on the level of the deepest levels of your physical being.
 You have the power to bring healing to those wordless places of tenderness and tightness.
 It would be my honor to help guide you there.

-MA in Social Sciences (University of Chicago)
+MA in Social Sciences (University of Chicago, 2006)

 The Guiding Presence (online training program for working with expanded states of consciousness)